You are now leaving the Lilly Medical website

 See important safety information, including boxed warning, in the attached prescribing information.

-TRAILBLAZER-ALZ 2 Study
+Completing Course of Treatment in the TRAILBLAZER-ALZ 2 Study

 Additional details about the TRAILBLAZER-ALZ 2 Study Design are available in the Appendix.

-In TRAILBLAZER-ALZ 2, amyloid plaque was considered to be reduced to minimal levels when the amyloid plaque level was <24.1 CL on amyloid PET, which is consistent with a visually negative read of an amyloid PET scan.1,3
+In TRAILBLAZER-ALZ 2, amyloid plaque was considered to be reduced to minimal levels when the amyloid plaque level was <24.1 CL on amyloid PET, which is consistent with a visually negative read of an amyloid PET scan.2,3

 The percentages of donanemab-treated participants who met this threshold on amyloid PET were